stackai/stackai-vpc/README.md

 Wait for about 5 to 10 seconds.
 Then navigate to `http://0.0.0.0:8081` on your browser and login using the credentials defined in the `mongodb/docker-compose.yml` file.

-## 5. Initialize supabase database
+## 5. Initialize supabase database & storage buckets

 ### :warning: HACK WARNING :warning:: This should be done with a script based on the supabase cli, but we do not have access to that cli atm